MadMonkey87/Homey.Semaphore/ch.philippewechsler.semaphore/README.md

 # Semaphore

-Enables your Homey to handle concurrency better to prevent racing conditions
+Protect your flows from race conditions